Where to Run

 Time to drive from Coffs Harbour: 20 minutes

-You could extend this run by continuing the climb past Fig Tree Falls to the fantastic viewpoint at Legge Lookout – one of the best on the North Coast (#17 on this list)
+You can extend this run by continuing the climb past Fig Tree Falls to the fantastic viewpoint at Legge Lookout – one of the best on the North Coast (#17 on this list)

 #7 Promised Land